-For over 40 years, the medical malpractice and birth injury attorneys at Davis Levin Livingston have represented injured children and their families in cases involving all types of obstetrical malpractice, including C-section errors.
+For over 40 years, the team at Davis Levin Livingston has represented injured children and their families in cases involving all types of obstetrical malpractice, including C-section errors.
 With a nurse and Medical Director on staff, they understand how and when a C-section should be performed and can identify deviations from standard care that cause serious birth injuries.

 If you suspect that a C-section error caused you or your child harm, call (808) 740-0633 for a free consultation with an experienced Hawaii C-section error attorney at Davis Levin Livingston.

 A doctor may recommend a C-section before a pregnant woman goes into labor if she or the baby is at risk of injury if a vaginal delivery were attempted.
 Your doctor should carefully assess the pros and cons of a C-section and should explain these to you so that you can make sure the right decision is made.

 There are signs and risk factors that should alert your physician to the necessity of a C-section:

 - The mother had a C-section in a previous pregnancy.